-7.6.12 Gulf Islands National Seashore (National Park Service (NPS))
+7.6.12 Gulf Islands National Seashore (GINS)\

-In 1971, Congress established the Gulf Islands National Seashore (GINS) "in order to preserve for public use and enjoyment certain areas possessing outstanding natural, historic, and recreational values".
+In 1971, Congress established the GINS "in order to preserve for public use and enjoyment certain areas possessing outstanding natural, historic, and recreational values".
 The NPS manages these lands in keeping with that purpose.
 The GINS includes Okaloosa Island from the western county line to East Pass and is encompassed in the study area, which corresponds to the OFW boundary as shown on Figure 7-1.
 Coordination with the NPS includes an accepted request for participation the NEPA action (this EA) as a cooperating agency, see EA, Appendix C, Environmental, for copy of letter and other communication.
+Impact to the shoreline is considered temporary and ultimately, the RP will benefit the beach and dune ecosystems.

-7.6.13 Outstanding Florida Waters and Aquatic Preserve
+7.6.13 Outstanding Florida Waters and Aquatic Preserve\

 Florida has designated OFW (Sect 62-302.700, F.A.C.) along its state jurisdictional coastline; see Figure 7-1.
-OFW are waters designated worthy of special protection because of their natural attributes; FDEP manages OFW to protect and maintain existing acceptable water quality standards.
+OFW are waters designated worthy of special protection because of their natural attributes; the FDEP manages OFW to protect and maintain existing acceptable water quality standards.
 Within the study area, OFW occurs along the Okaloosa Island and nearshore from the west county line to East Pass, (same limits at the GINS).
 Rocky Bayou within Choctawhatchee Bay is a designated OFW Aquatic Preserve.
 Figure 7-1 depicts the OFW/AP along the Okaloosa Island shoreline.
+Although temporary impacts will occur to the OFW, the RP will ultimately benefit the designated area within the project footprint.